Recruitment Consultant Jobs in USA with Visa Sponsorship

 Which visa types are most common for recruitment consultants seeking sponsorship?

-H-1B is the most common path for recruitment consultants, though it requires winning the annual lottery.
+H-1B visa is the most common path for recruitment consultants, though it requires winning the annual lottery.
 Australians may qualify for the E-3 visa, which has no lottery and a dedicated allocation.
-Canadians and Mexicans working in human resources roles may be eligible for TN status.
-L-1 transfers are also an option for consultants already employed by a multinational firm abroad moving to a U.S. office.
+Canadians and Mexicans working in human resources roles may be eligible for TN visa status.
+L-1 visa transfers are also an option for consultants already employed by a multinational firm abroad moving to a U.S. office.

 What degree do I need for a recruitment consultant to get H-1B sponsorship?